Vinaddy/Autonomous-vehicle---Lidar-Image-and-Odometer-feeddd/README.md

-# Autonomous-vehicle---Lidar-Image-and-Odometer-feed
+# Autonomous-vehicle using Lidar-Image-and-Odometer-feed
-Simulated on Ubuntu using Gazebo
+This a part of my college projevt where we were working on simulating an AV using Lidar, image and ordometer inputs.
+The simulations were extremely successful after they were trained on a 5000 true data images data set.
+The simulation were performed on the Ubuntu OS using Gazebo.

-Not all files have been uploaded
+The data set files have not been uploaded here